—FOR IMMEDIATE RELEASE—

-In his presentation to console the community, Pastor Frank said “the devil has hit the community to win the first round, but we remember the late boxer Mohammad Ali who used to loose some rounds, but then used to come back to knockout the opponent.
-This is the same way the community will defeat the devil.”
+In his talk, Pastor Frank said “the devil has hit the community to win the first round, but we remember the late boxer Mohammad Ali who used to loose some rounds, but then came back to knockout the opponent.
+This is the way we will defeat the devil.”
 US Senator John Cornyn also gave an encouraging message.

-Attendees had traveled from all over the country, and were appreciative of ICNA’s delegation.
+Attendees to the services traveled from all over the country, and were appreciative of ICNA’s delegation.

 A veteran of Iraq and Afghanistan walked up to ICNA the delegates and said “I am absolutely delighted to see you here; there is a lot of need to have interfaith and inter-communal meetings.”
 He added “I met some of the best people in my life during my tenure.”

-Javaid Siddiqi said “majority of people are good everywhere.
+Javaid Siddiqi said “Majority of people are good everywhere.
 Today we meet on this sad occasion.
-But we will soon meet on some happy occasions as well.”
-A reporter from Austin said “InshaAllah” (Arabic for “If God Wills”).
+But we will soon meet on happy occasions as well.”
+A reporter from Austin said “Insha’Allah” (Arabic for “If God Wills”).

 The Islamic Circle of North America is a leading American Muslim organization dedicated to the betterment of society through the application of Islamic values.
 Since 1968, ICNA has worked to build relations between communities by devoting itself to education, outreach, social services and relief efforts.